abetrack3/pinjet-core/README.md

+# Pinjet
-# Pinjet: Small like a pin, fast like a jet!
+#### Small like a pin, fast like a jet!
 A lightweight Dependency Injection library for Python

 ---